Deepbridge Innovation SEIS

 Read important documents and apply

 Deepbridge Capital was set up by Ian Warwick in 2010.
 He started his career in the Royal Navy, then became an oil engineer in Houston and worked for one of the biggest printer companies before settling on technology start-ups in New York.
 When he founded Deepbridge, he didn’t have experience of managing money but he and his founding partners all had experience in technology and in floating businesses.

-Mr Warwick sits on the investment team of the SEIS, alongside Dr Savvas Neophytous who heads the Deepbridge Life Sciences team and who will manage the portfolio.
-Dr Neophytous worked in the City for 15 years as an investment banker at JP Morgan, Bear Stears, Shore Capital, Cantor Fitzgerald and Panmure Gordon.
+Mr Warwick sits on the investment team of the SEIS, alongside Dr Savvas Neophytou who heads the Deepbridge Life Sciences team and who will manage the portfolio.
+Dr Neophytou worked in the City for 15 years as an investment banker at JP Morgan, Bear Stears, Shore Capital, Cantor Fitzgerald and Panmure Gordon.
 He holds a PhD in psychopharmacology and a degree in pharmacology.

 The Deepbridge investment team is monitored by the Supervisory Investment Committee, which reviews every aspect of an investee company.
 The committee acts as a partner to the portfolio companies’ own management teams.